-Long before football blogging became commonplace and banal (think Dirty Tackle and The Spoiler), Davy Lane blogged about football.
-He started again before the 2010 World Cup which took him to South Africa and then post-World Cup to Mozambique, through his blog, The Other Football, and later at the blog Football is Coming Home, which I had started along with football historian Peter Alegi.
-Davy’s dispatches, following the Uruguyan team, between Cape Town, Kimberley, Pretoria and Johannesburg, and his giving a voice to ordinary South Africans talking about their World Cup, are still worth reading.
+Davy Lane revived his football blog for the 2010 World Cup which took him to South Africa and then post-World Cup to Mozambique, through his own blog, The Other Football, and later at the blog Football is Coming Home, which I had started along with football historian Peter Alegi.
+Davy’s dispatches, following the Uruguyan team from Cape Town, Kimberley, Pretoria and Johannesburg, and letting ordinary South Africans talk about their World Cup, are still worth revisiting.
 Anyway, we asked Davy his impressions of all kinds of media consumption in Mozambique and South Africa.
 Read it below.
-The images are by Alyssa Sealock, a student of mine at the New School who had spent time in Mozambique.–Sean Jacobs.
+The images are by Alyssa Sealock, a student of mine at the New School who had spent time in Mozambique. — Sean Jacobs.

 It was more difficult to gauge Facebook usage.
 Internet cafes are not common in the capital,* and although laptops, netbooks and 3G dongles clutter the windows of ‘Mom and Pop and Aunty and Uncle and Niece and Nephew’ Indo-Moçambican appliance stores, I saw few instances of home Internet usage.
 3G signals pervade, however, and folks at home clearly have ways to engage social media, more and more I suspect through hand held devices.
 Trips to shopping malls across the border in Nelspruit for various cargo and the accoutrements of electronic communication are popular reasons to apply for new biometric passports, according to many Moçambicans I interviewed at the Ministério da Migração on Avenida Ho Chi Min.
 My experience of Moçambican government and business office life was predictable, with screens regularly switching between Facebook and pressing work matters.